Education, Early Childhood

 Need More Info?View in SVCC CatalogRequest Info

-To teach young children (birth to age 8) in Illinois public schools, teachers must be licensed by the State of Illinois.
+To teach young children (birth to grade 2) in Illinois public schools, teachers must be licensed by the State of Illinois.
 Since admission is competitive, completion of the recommended courses does not guarantee admission.
 Community college students are strongly encouraged to complete an Associate in Arts (AA) degree prior to transfer.
 A minimum grade point average of 2.5 (on a 4.0 scale), dependent on the transfer school requirements, is required for program admission.

 Students who have already chosen the university to which they plan to transfer should consult that institution's catalog or department advisor and an SVCC academic advisor in planning their program.
 Transfer guides for some universities are available at svcc.edu/transfer.